 What if a non-disclosure or use direction in relation to investigation material has been made under s 100(1) of the NACC Act?

-If you are notified of a non-disclosure or use direction under s 100(1) of the Act you must comply with its requirements.
+If you are notified of a non-disclosure or use direction under s 100(1) of the Act, you must comply with its requirements.
 Any such direction will be accompanied by a statement setting out your rights and obligations under s 101 of the NACC Act (Offence—use or disclosure of investigation material).
-You should carefully read this document.
+You should read this document carefully.

-• to a legal practitioner, for the purpose of obtaining legal advice or representation; or
+• a legal practitioner, for the purpose of obtaining legal advice or representation

-• to a legal aid officer, for the purpose of seeking assistance; or
+• a legal aid officer, for the purpose of seeking assistance

 Engaging with the Commission